c42f/tinyformat/README.rst

 (http://nedbatchelder.com/code/cog):  Set the ``maxParams`` parameter in the code generator and rerun cog using ``cog.py -r tinyformat.h``.

+It's usually a bad idea to print string literals directly as the format string, since the literal may contain errant ``%`` symbols and these would trigger an unwanted conversion.
+All three interface functions enforce a minimum of one value to be formatted to prevent this kind of bug.
+Thus, you must replace ``tfm::printf(myStr)`` with ``tfm::printf("%s", myStr)`` to avoid a compile error.

 The ``format()`` function which takes a stream as the first argument is the main part of the tinyformat interface.  ``stream`` is the output stream,